tundruh/star-citizen/README.md

 ## Changes

   ### Flight - Power Triangle Management
+  Based on Logitech GPW, but can be remapped to your mouse buttons if need be.

   - `Mouse Button 5` Weapon Power (Tap to +, Hold to Max)
   - `Mouse Button 4` Shield Power (Tap to +, Hold to Max)